|Why it matters?|

 |Encrypted message payloads||

 Ably's AES encryption allows messages to be encrypted using the provided private key before they are published to Ably.
-As a result, messages are practically impossible intercept and view for anyone including Ably.
+As a result, messages are practically impossible to intercept and view for anyone including Ably.
 For very sensitive data, this ensures you can safely use us knowing your payloads are always secure and opaque.

 Amazon SNS also supports AES.Find out more about Ably's encryption